 From a young age, you are appointed.
 Appointed to what and by whom?
 By your parents as “old enough to stay home alone.”
 By your institutions as “educated enough to enter the full time work force.”
-By your employers as “responsible enough for promotion.”
+By your employers as “responsible enough for a promotion.”

-Ask yourself these important question:
+Ask yourself these 2 important questions:

-1) Have you become mentally conditioned by all this external appointment?
+1) Have you become mentally conditioned by all the external appointments?

 2) Have you given your personal power to something outside of yourself?

 Could this be the invisible force robbing your personal power and blocking you from rocketing toward your goals and reaching your full potential?
 For most of us, to one degree or another, the answer is “yes.”

 From a young age, powerful forces within society condition you to undervalue who and what you are.
 Why?
 Because they want you to look to them for your sense of self-worth.
 They want you to look to them for validation, approval, and permission, through the appointments that they bestow on you.
 They only want you to realize your personal power to the extent that it serves their interests.

 You have more personal power than they want you to know